SpiderEvgn/jekyll-now/about.md

 ### More Information

 Want to know more about me?
-Just wait and see ...
+Just wait and see ... or you can just contact me directly ...
+I'm open to talk anytime :)

 ### Contact me